fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ### standardOutputTransformFunction:

 These transformations only outputs a single value.
-The value of the output depends on the transformation, but the path to output to can be defined by:
+The value of the output depends on the transformation, but the path to output can be defined by:

 * `outputPath`: An EL path to where the transformation should output its value to.